rickyxie2004/rickyxie2004/README.md

 - 👋 Hi, I’m @rickyxie2004
-- 👀 I’m interested in 'moyu'
+- 👀 I’m interested in Computer Vision and Model Quantilization.
-- 🌱 I’m currently learning oop & Intro of AI & DM (even more computer courses than my major courses👀)
+- 🌱 I’m currently learning and struggling to improve my ability of coding.
-- 💞️ I’m looking to collaborate with 'dalao' struggling with C++,Python,Bash,Makefile,R and SQL in 28 days of summer semester.
+- 💞️ I’m looking to collaborate with 'dalao'
+- Grasped C++, Python and R. Gaining experience with environment set up while having faced numerous problems with package version.

 <!---
 rickyxie2004/rickyxie2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.